Welcome to the Environmental Health Services Division

-Food service provided by public and private schools, nursing homes, assisted living facilities, child and adult day care centers, hospitals, fraternal and civic organizations, bars and lounges, movie theaters and detention facilities receive annual Sanitation Certificates and are inspected four times a year for compliance with food sanitation and safety requirements.
+Food service provided by public and private schools, assisted living facilities, adult day care centers, fraternal and civic organizations, bars and lounges, movie theaters and detention facilities receive annual Sanitation Certificates and are inspected four times a year for compliance with food sanitation and safety requirements.
 Complaints regarding the food service provided at these locations are investigated.
-Complaints of possible food borne illness from any food service facility are investigated by Environmental Health.
+Complaints of possible food borne illness from any food service facility are investigated by the division.

 MIGRANT LABOR CAMPS

 Migrant labor camps in Manatee County receive annual permits and quarterly

 sanitation and safety inspections while occupied.
 Complaints, including those about possible illegal camps, are followed up for possible health violations.